Skip to main content

 Section 3.3.

-the successor key by doing the following:
+verify the successor public key by doing the following:

-to validate the TAK object for the successor TA;
+order to validate the TAK object for the successor TA;

 * ensuring that a valid TAK object exists for the successor TA;

-initial TAK object's successor key; and
+matches the initial TAK object's successor public key; and

-the initial TAK object's current key.
+matches the initial TAK object's current public key.

 verification.

-TA, then the RP:
+run for this TA, then the RP:

-this TA;
+for this TA;

 * cancels the existing acceptance timer for this TA (if applicable);